Henry6666ai/Henry6666ai.github.io/README.md

 ---
 layout: default
-title: Chapter 31 - Open-Economy Macroeconomics: Basic Concepts
+title: "Chapter 31: Open-Economy Macroeconomics - Basic Concepts"
 ---

 <script src="https://polyfill.io/v3/polyfill.min.js?features=es6"></script>
 <script id="MathJax-script" async src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"></script>

-# 🌐 Chapter 31: Open-Economy Macroeconomics: Basic Concepts
+# 🌐 Chapter 31: Open-Economy Macroeconomics

-This module introduces the fundamental concepts of how an economy interacts with the rest of the world, focusing on the flow of goods and capital.
+This module introduces the fundamental concepts of how an economy interacts with the rest of the world, focusing on the flow of goods and capital, and the role of exchange rates.

 ---